botlabs-gg/yagpdb/docs/templates/helping-out.md

 ### Contributing code

-The bot is written in go, and the web interface is using plain HTML with Nootstrap and some small JavaScript here and there.
+The bot is written in go, and the web interface is using plain HTML with Bootstrap and some small JavaScript here and there.
 If you want to make a contribution like fix a bug, add a feature and so on you should probably notify me first by making an issue, or sending me a message on Discord so that you don't waste your time in case I was also working on that.

 ### Helping out other people in discord